 You obtain fundamental skills in the development of new methods to produce, process and preserve foods and learn about legal compliance,quality assurance or whether food is counterfeited, rotten or harmful.

 Food chemists are needed where expertise in chemical analysis and food law is required.
 While food chemists usually work in public food control administration they are also in demand in the following areas:

-- commercial food quality laboratories and research laboratories in the chemical, pharmaceutical, biotechnological and food industry
+- commercial food quality laboratories and research laboratories in the chemical, pharmaceutical, cosmetics and food industry

 - forensic analysis